shiroyasha/gh/README.md

   Shows the statuses of all local git projects

 ### gh clone
-  Clone a project from github into your projects directory For example to clone Faraday(https://github.com/lostisland/faraday) type the following:
+  Clone a project from GitHub into your projects directory For example to clone Faraday(https://github.com/lostisland/faraday) type the following: